-In the last article, I mentioned that after your first promotion, you are either leading a small team (typically consisting of the people who used to be your colleagues, i.e. your “friends from work”), or a project team – and that there, you’d have to learn a few new tricks.
-This month, we’ll look a little deeper into that.
+After your first promotion, you are either leading a small team (typically consisting of the people who used to be your colleagues, i.e. your “friends from work”), or a project team.
+That was the moment where you had to learn a few new tricks, as I mentioned in the last article.
+So here, we’ll look a little deeper into the specifics.

 You will also learn that other people on your team are no “human resources” but human beings who go through crises (their own and those of their loved ones), want holidays, days off, and avoid overtime just when you need them most.
-Sandwiched between pressures from below and above, some obvious traps and temptations lie ahead of you.
+Sandwiched between pressures from below and above, a whole series of traps and temptations lie ahead of you.
 These include: creating a better environment for your team members than for yourself (taking too much pressure upon yourself), micro-managing, or delegating tasks instead of responsibility…

 In some lines of work, it is quite possible to not even notice this first loop.
 In most professional services and other expert roles like research & development, supervisors can get away with delegating tasks, and not responsibility and accountability, until mid career.
 For people who truly love the content of their work, this could actually be the best of all worlds: they already have some support to get routine stuff delegated, but are close enough to the subject matter to get their hands dirty when they want to.
 That’s just fine; when this is what you want, you should consider resisting the temptation to ever accept another promotion, for then those happy days will be over!